 Students and their parents are understandably concerned about the issue of safety on college campuses.
 At Johnson C. Smith University (JCSU) the education, safety, security and well-being of all students, faculty, staff and visitors are our primary concerns.
-Over the years, JCSU has been fortunate in that it has not experienced any significant amount of serious crime.

 Our mission is to provide a safe and secure campus community where student, faculty, and staff may live, learn, grow, and mature without fear of crime, danger, or disorder.
 Our mission also is to render aid and protection in a time of need.
 Accordingly, our goals are the protection of life, and property, assurance of a safe and orderly movement about the campus and the deterrence of criminal activity.